 During the summer months, I look for my hostas to produce spikes of blossoms.
 They look a little like lilies, and white or lavender are popular colors.
 They have bell-shaped blooms that can be very fragrant and showy, and they attract a lot of hummingbirds and bees to my yard.

-- When do Hostas Bloom?
+- When Do Hostas Bloom

-- Are There More Colors of Hosta Flowers than Lavender?
+- Are There More Colors of Hosta Flowers than Lavender

 - Unusual Hosta Flowers

 - Hosta Flower Scapes